What's new at the Institute?

 Massive Open Online Courses (MOOCs) will be going live this spring on the social learning platform Future Learn, with millions of users around the world.
 The courses are open for anyone and everyone around the world.

 HUMLOG and World Humanitarian Forum have signed a partnership agreement

 HUMLOG is excited to work with the Forum, which aim is to provide an international platform for the world’s humanitarian community, leaders, NGOs and private sector.
-The event in London, April 2020 has a wide portfolio of events, nine thematic theatres, three dedicated exhibitions, two conferences, roundtables, workshops and high-level forums.
+The event in London, April 2020 (rescheduled to May 2021 due to COVID-19 outbreak) has a wide portfolio of events, nine thematic theatres, three dedicated exhibitions, two conferences, roundtables, workshops and high-level forums.

 There will be three side events at the Forum: Aid&Trade brings together major stakeholders working across the Global Aid and the International Development Industry.
 The International Disaster Management Exhibition (IDME) is an international platform for the world’s disaster management and response community to exchange science, policy, and best practice.
 Emergency Show London features advancements in products and services for procurement across the Emergency and Blue Light sectors.